CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 We'll need to add a second expectation shortly so we go ahead and set up the test in a `beforeEach`.

-The test fails because the API method was not called:
+Save the file, and the test fails because the API method was not called:

 ```sh
   ● restaurants › create action › saves the restaurant to the server